OperationalBina/PipeRT2/README.md

 # Running via RPC CLI

-Firstly, you need to install the zerorpc python package via `pip3 install zerorpc`
+Firstly, in order to use this capability, you need to install the optional package via `pip install PipeRT[rpc]`

 The next step is running the RPC Server:
 ```Python